Danial Kalbasi

 Atmosphere

-In short, the city and the environment were very touristic and almost everything is commercialized for tourists.
+In short, the city and the environment were very touristy, and almost everything is commercialized for tourists.
 This is not necessarily a bad thing.
 You can definitely enjoy the scene and the hot chocolate!
-But if you are looking for a place to chill and do an ultimate unwind over the weekend, this is not the place probably.
+But if you are looking for a place to chill and do an ultimate unwind over the weekend, this is probably not the place.

 To wrap this up, here are more images of our short trip.
-If you’ve been there and found something hidden, share it in the comment!
+If you’ve been there and found something hidden, share it in the comments!